imryche/blockkit/docs/quickstart.md

 - Guided you with autocompletion in your editor
 - Validated everything against Slack's rules before you sent it
 - Made sure required fields weren't missing

+## What's next

+That's a real Slack message.
+Built in Python.
+Sent to your channel.
+Working buttons included.

+Ready to build something bigger?
+Explore all the building blocks you can use.